xyzBence/proxmoxbot/README.md

 - **GitHub**: [xyzBence](https://github.com/xyzBence)
 - **Discord**: `bbencevagyok`

-This project is still in **beta**.
+This project is still in **Release Candidate**.
 Stay tuned for more features, improved UI, and smarter automation tools soon!

 ---